JaouaherBelgacem/Embedded-systems-Lab/README.md

 # Embedded-systems-Lab
 ------------------------------Project Contribution--------------------------------------

-Every group member worked on the different parts and we always make a decision as a team for the best solution.
+Every team member worked on all the different parts and we always make a decision as a team for the best solution.
-The final submission of the different project parts have been improved and checked by all the team mebers.
+The final submission of the different project parts have been improved and checked by all the team mebemrs.